St James, Western Australia

 St James is a suburb of Perth, Western Australia, shared between the Town of Victoria Park and the City of Canning in the city's inner south-east.

 St James is almost wholly residential, with a small commercial strip along Albany Highway and scattered businesses elsewhere.
-Boundary Road defines the boundary between the City of Canning and Town of Victoria Park and is the main east-west thoroughfare in the suburb.
-The main north-south counterparts are Albany Highway in the east and Berwick Street/Chapman Road in the west.
+Boundary Road defines the boundary between the City of Canning and Town of Victoria Park and is a main thoroughfare running south-west to north-east through the middle of the suburb.
+The main north-west to south-east thoroughfares are Albany Highway in the north-east and Berwick Street/Chapman Road (with a portion running north-south) through the middle.

 Name

-The name "St James Park" was proposed by the Canning Road Board in 1939 for the area bounded by Boundary Road, Albany Highway, Welshpool Road, the Armadale railway line, Ewing Street, Bedford Park, and Taree Street.
+The name "St James Park" was proposed by the Canning Road Board in 1939 for the area bounded by Boundary Road, Albany Highway, Welshpool Road, the Armadale railway line (beside Sevenoaks Street), Ewing Street, Bedford Park, and Taree Street.
 It was apparently named after St James's Park in London.
 The name was initially rejected by the state government's Nomenclature Committee, as it had no historical significance to Western Australia.
 However, it remained in local use and in 1957 the northern portion of Bentley was officially gazetted as the new suburb of St James.

 A number of streets in the suburb are named after notable UK Prime Ministers and Members of Parliament (including Palmerston, Walpole and Pitt Streets).